 - Appeals to prurient interests: This means the content includes excessive sexual references or images or is specifically intended to arouse its intended audience sexually.

-- Depicts sexual acts in offensive ways: This means the content goes beyond acceptable community standards.
+- Depicts or describes sexual acts in offensive ways: This means the content goes beyond acceptable community standards.

 - Lacks serious literary, artistic, political, or scientific value: Another way to look at this standard is that works of art, political issues that address sex, and scientific research that involves sex is protected from being labeled obscene.